 The Stanford Institute for Economic Policy Research (SIEPR) has many paid openings throughout the year for undergraduate research assistants.
 Undergraduate RAs work directly with SIEPR faculty on research and data acquisition.
 Undergraduate RAs are hired on a quarterly basis and paid a standard rate of $17/hour.

-Due to the type of funding, this program is available only to currently enrolled Stanford undergraduates.
+This program is available only to currently enrolled Stanford undergraduates.
 Positions are posted until filled.
 If you are interested, please apply early.
 Applications are reviewed as they are received.
-For questions about the program, please email email@example.com.
+For questions about the program, please contact email@example.com.

 Gender, Grades and Class Choices - Understanding Female Drop-Out in Economics

 Faculty Mentor: Muriel Niederle

 Project Description: While many sciences, including mathematics and physics, have seen large increases in the female-to-male ratio, economics is still heavily male-dominated.
 Women are underrepresented at every stage - starting at the undergraduate level.
 Goldin (2015) documents that women are more sensitive to grades in economics.
 In introductory economics courses, the share of low-performing men who go on to major in the field is much higher than the share of low- performing women.
 Goldin documents this fact at an anonymous selective university called Adams College, and this pattern is robust across schools and over time (Horvath et al. (1992), Rask and Tiefenthaler (2008), among others).
 We propose to assess the relative importance of different channels of influence in explaining the high drop-out of women from STEM and economics, conditional on having initially self-selected into these fields of study.